 “Learn a lesson from the fig tree.
 When its branch becomes tender and sprouts leaves, you know that summer is near.”
 Mark 13: 24-32.

 My Italian grandfather was a dresser of fig trees.
-HIs name in Italian was Eliseo, the name of an Old Testament prophet.
+His name in Italian was Eliseo, the name of an Old Testament prophet.
 (When translated “Elisha” means “God is my salvation.”)

 There in his small plot of land, he cared for his prized fig trees.
 In the summer, the three trees would yield their sweet fruit, and become the centerpiece for desserts.
 By late October, and just after he and his paisans labored over that year’s barreling of their red wine, whose grapes had come by way of California, he had the added task of putting his fig trees to sleep for the winter.
-By carefully cutting back their leaves, and tying rope around their branches, he placed each tree into an envelope of tar paper that would protect the trees from the harsh winter winds, and the snows that blanket the North East.
+By carefully cutting back their leaves, and tying a rope around their branches, he placed each tree into an envelope of tar paper that would protect the trees from the harsh winter winds, and the snows that blanket the North East.

-At the first signs of spring was that surprising moment, when the garden would come alive, and my grandfather would be there to the unfurl the fig trees, and get ready for Easter, and all the new life around us.
+At the first signs of spring was that surprising moment, when the garden would come alive, and my grandfather would be there to the unfurl the fig trees and get ready for Easter, and all the new life around us.

-Yes, Jesus tells us the Kingdom of God is within you, and is around you and within your grasp.
+Yes, Jesus tells us the Kingdom of God is within you and is around you and within your grasp.
 He assures us still that “Heaven and earth will pass away, but my words will not pass away.”

 My grandfather passed away in the late summer of 1962.
 No one cared for the fig trees that year.
 And so the fig trees did not produce their fruit that summer.

-As the prophet Daniel tells us: “But the wise shall shine brightly like the splendor of the firmament, and those who lead the many to justice shall be like the stars forever.”
+As the prophet, Daniel tells us: “But the wise shall shine brightly like the splendor of the firmament, and those who lead the many to justice shall be like the stars forever.”